eddmann/eddmann.github.io/_posts/2018/2018-08-03-setting-up-caddy-server-within-aws-using-packer-and-terraform.md

 With the base AWS EC2 instance running we will provision the machine using simple shell commands.
 Packer has support for many different provisioners (such as Puppet and Chef), but the easiest and best suited for our use-case is [`shell`](https://www.packer.io/docs/provisioners/shell.html).
-At this stage we ensure that the instance is fully up-to-date (with a reboot to ensure any required changes take affect), and then download and configure the latest Caddy Server package.
+At this stage we ensure that the instance is fully up-to-date (with a reboot to ensure any required changes take effect), and then download and configure the latest Caddy Server package.

-With this configuration now defined, we can run `packer build -var-file=variables.json caddy.json`, and once the AMI has been successfully created you will be shown its' unique identifier.
+With this configuration now defined, we can run `packer build -var-file=variables.json caddy.json`.
+Once the AMI has been successfully created, you will be shown its unique identifier.
-Keep ahold of this identifier as it will be required in the next step!
+Keep hold of this identifier as it will be required in the next step!

-### Provisioning the Infrastructure with Terraform
+## Provisioning the Infrastructure with Terraform

 Now that we have the bespoke Caddy Server AMI in place, we can move on to creating the associated AWS infrastructure that is required to get this EC2-backed service running.
 Like Packer, [Terraform](https://www.terraform.io/) is built by HashiCorp, providing you with the ability to define your desired infrastructure through code.
-Once you have specified your intended goal state, Terraform will go about computing a plan of imperative steps to get the desired provider to this.
+Once you have specified your intended goal state, Terraform will compute a plan of imperative steps to reach the desired state.
-Terraform is able to interact with many different third-party providers, and states as such in their documentation.
+Terraform is able to interact with many different third-party providers, as stated in their documentation.

 > Terraform is used to create, manage, and update infrastructure resources such as physical machines, VMs, network switches, containers, and more.
 > Almost any infrastructure type can be represented as a resource in Terraform.

 We must first [download](https://www.terraform.io/downloads.html) the relevant package based on your host system.
-Similar to how we can containerise Packer using Docker, we can also alternatively access this dependency like so using a terminal alias.
+Similar to how we can containerise Packer using Docker, we can also alternatively access this dependency by using a terminal alias.

 ```bash
 alias terraform='docker run -it --rm -v ${HOME}:/root -v $(pwd):/app/ -w /app/ eddmann/terraform-cli'